I tried registering A2A agents in Agent Registry and dynamically calling them from Strands Agents

 }

-When connecting to other AgentCore Runtimes via A2A, bedrock-agentcore:InvokeAgentRuntime alone is not sufficient.
-The A2A specification first calls GET /.well-known/agent-card.json to get agent information, but this API is assigned a different action: bedrock-agentcore:GetAgentCard.
+When connecting via A2A to other AgentCore Runtimes, bedrock-agentcore:InvokeAgentRuntime alone is not enough.
+According to the A2A specification, it first calls GET /.well-known/agent-card.json to retrieve agent information, and this API has a separate action bedrock-agentcore:GetAgentCard assigned to it.

 terraform/iam.tf (excerpt)